 So when reality hits, you’re left dealing with a loss, not of a child but of the dreams you had.

 Acknowledge your feelings for what they are.
 They’re emotions that happen to everyone and nothing to feel bad about.
 Talk to someone about how you had longed for a girl (or vice versa).

-Write your thoughts in a journal (this is my favorite one).
+Write your thoughts in a journal.
 Don’t keep the emotions buried inside, waiting to percolate later as resentment or frustration.